Binding kinetics

 How do binding kinetics work?

-To understand binding kinetics, it is important to first understand the principles behind binding interactions.
-Binding interactions are made possible by various different forces which allow inter-molecular connections such as Van der Waal´s forces, hydrogen bonding, electrostatic forces and hydrophobic effects.
+Binding interactions are made possible by various forces that allow intermolecular connections such as Van der Waal´s interactions, hydrogen bonding, electrostatic forces and hydrophobic effects.
 While most interactions are non-covalent and reversible, some binding interactions are based on covalent bonds that are formed between biomolecules.
-Watch this scientific talk of Martin Redhead, group leader at UCB, to find out more about the advantages of kinetic binding methods in contrast to binding affinity analysis at equilibirium.
+In this scientific talk featuring Martin Redhead, you can learn more about the advantages of kinetic binding methods in contrast to binding affinity analysis at equilibrium.

 martin-redhead-thumbnail

-Independent of the type of binding interaction, it is important to note, that binding is not static.
-The interaction of two biomolecules is comprised of association events according to their association rate and dissociation events according to their dissociation rate.
-Binding changes over time until it reaches an equilibrium at which the concentrations of binding complexes are constant.
-Accordingly, binding experiments are generally performed over time as binding kinetics.
+Independent of the type of binding interaction, it is important to note that binding is not static.
+The interaction of two biomolecules is comprised of association events according to their association rate and dissociation events dependent on their dissociation rate.
+Binding changes over time until it reaches equilibrium at which point the concentrations of binding complexes are constant.
 Binding kinetics can also be used to analyse other factors that can influence the time course of an interaction such as for example temperature, pH, viscosity, or the concentrations of interaction partners.

-In binding kinetics three parameters are particularly important.
-The association, or on-rate kon, defines how much of a ligand (L) binds to a biomolecule (B) over a specific time to form the biomolecule ligand complex (BL).
-The dissociation, or off-rate koff, on the other hand defines the amount of ligand that dissociates from the biomolecule ligand complex over a specific time.
-Together they form the equilibrium dissociation constant KD of a ligand which is the ratio of dissociation over association events over time.
+For binding kinetics, three parameters are particularly important.
+The association, or on-rate (kon) defines how much of a ligand (L) binds to a biomolecule (B) over a specific time to form the biomolecule ligand complex (BL).
+The dissociation rate or off-rate (koff) defines the amount of ligand that dissociates from the biomolecule ligand complex over a specific time.
+Together they form the equilibrium dissociation constant KD of a ligand which is the ratio of dissociation to association events over time.
 KD indicates the affinity of a ligand to a biomolecule and is an important parameter for binding and drug research: The lower the KD value the higher the affinity of a ligand or drug to its target which means lower ligand concentrations are needed to induce binding.
-However, since high affinity can be the cause of either a low koff rate or a high kon rate it is important to determine these parameters in binding kinetics to fully understand a drug’s or ligand’s binding behaviour and choose the right administration.
-For example, drugs with a high kon rate have a faster onset of action, while the effect of drugs with a low koff rates lasts longer since the drug remains bound to its target for a longer time.
+However, since high affinity can be the cause of either a low koff rate or a high kon rate it is important to determine these parameters in binding kinetics to fully understand the binding behaviour of a drug or ligand and choose the right concentration of the drug to administer.
+For example, drugs with a high kon rate have a faster onset of action, while the effect of drugs with a low koff rates lasts longer since the drug remains bound to its target longer.

 Approaches to study binding kinetics

-Now that the significance of binding kinetics has been clarified, the question naturally arises as to how the study of binding kinetics can be carried out?
-Below I will focus on the four approaches which are used most often to study binding kinetics on microplate readers.
+How are studies of binding kinetics carried out?
+Below I focus on the four approaches that are used most often to study binding kinetics on microplate readers.

 FRET & TR-FRET

-Förster´s Resonance Energy Transfer (FRET) and time-resolved FRET (TR-FRET) are probably the most popular detection modes used for performing binding kinetics.
-Both are based on the energy transfer between two fluorophores.
+Förster´s Resonance Energy Transfer (FRET) and time-resolved FRET (TR-FRETare probably the most popular detection modes used for performing binding kinetics.
+Both are based on energy transfer between two fluorophores.
 These fluorophores are attached to the two binding partners of a binding interaction.
 Since they have overlapping emission and excitation spectra, emission of the donor fluorophore leads to the subsequent excitation of the acceptor fluorophore, but only when both fluorophores and binding partners are in close proximity.
 However, since FRET can be negatively affected by scattered excitation light and autofluorescence in a sample, it can suffer from high background signals.
-To eliminate this problem, TR-FRET was developed, which uses long-lived lanthanide donor fluorophores to reduce background signals.
+TR-FRET, which uses long-lived lanthanide donor fluorophores, was developed to reduce background signals.

-The application note "Binding kinetics: high throughput assay for kinase inhibitors" from BMG LABTECH´s application note library highlights a microplate-based TR-FRET assay for performing binding kinetics.
+The application note "Binding kinetics: high throughput assay for kinase inhibitors" highlights a microplate-based TR-FRET assay for performing binding kinetics.
 Here, the assay was used to determine the target binding kinetic rates kon and koff for kinase inhibitors.
-This was achieved by sequentially performing association and dissociation binding kinetics (fig. 1) and allowed screening of 270 potential inhibitors against a panel of 40 kinase drug targets in a high-throughput manner.
-The versatility of TR-FRET assays for performing binding kinetics is highlighted in further application note examples, such as the analysis of binding kinetics with HTRF or the detection of human tau protein aggregation.Fig.
+This was achieved by sequentially performing association and dissociation binding kinetics (Fig. 1) which allowed screening of 270 potential inhibitors against a panel of 40 kinase drug targets in a high-throughput manner.
+The versatility of TR-FRET assays for performing binding kinetics is highlighted in the application notes analysis of binding kinetics with HTRF or the detection of human tau protein aggregation.Fig.
 1: Tracer characterisation.
 Association was monitored by TR-FRET after combining Tb-labelled kinase and a fluorescent kinase tracer.
-Dissociation was recorded after addition of excess competitor staurosporine to the tracer sample.
+Dissociation was recorded after addition of the excess competitor staurosporine to the tracer sample.

 BRET & NanoBRET™